Salina Oklahoma Swimming Hole swimming hole in Oklahoma

 The Setting and Landscape

 The park sits within the rolling, wooded terrain that defines this corner of Oklahoma, where the Ozark foothills begin to soften into plains.
 Saline Creek winds through the property, and the spring-fed waters that pool here carry that unmistakable clarity you only get from water that has been filtering through limestone for years.
 The surrounding landscape is lush and shaded in the warmer months, with trees leaning over the water's edge and birdsong cutting through the summer heat.
-It feels less like a public attraction and more like a secret you stumbled upon — one that just happens to have full facilities waiting for you.
+It feels less like a public attraction and more like a discovery you stumbled upon — one that just happens to have full facilities waiting for you.

 The Swimming Experience